followthesapper/VRA/README.md

 ## Complete Theory, Validation, and Engineering Framework

 **Author**: Dylan Vaca
-**Status**: Research Complete, Publication Ready **Date**: October-November 2025
+**Status**: Early-Stage Research, Seeking External Validation **Date**: October-November 2025

+**⚠️ IMPORTANT DISCLAIMER**: This repository represents independent research that has not yet undergone peer review or external validation.
+Claims should be treated as preliminary pending independent replication and expert review.
+See [TODO.md](TODO.md) for validation roadmap.

 ---

 ## Overview

 **Vaca Resonance Analysis (VRA)** is a spectral framework for detecting multiplicative order in modular arithmetic sequences through coherent averaging of windowed Fourier transforms.
-VRA achieves concentration gains proportional to √M (where M is the number of averaged bases) under regime-dependent conditions.
+VRA proposes concentration gains proportional to √M (where M is the number of averaged bases) under regime-dependent conditions. **These claims require broader validation across moduli and comparison to existing methods.**

 This repository contains:
 - **Foundational theory** (original VRA & VSRA papers)